This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 Prerequisites

-• You have created dedicated database users for data migration in the source MySQL database and the destination MySQL tenant of OceanBase Database and granted the corresponding privileges to the users.
+You have created dedicated database users for data migration in the source MySQL database and the destination MySQL tenant of OceanBase Database and granted required privileges to the users.
 For more information, see Create a database user.

-• Binlogs have been enabled.
-For more information about binlogs in an ApsaraDB RDS for MySQL instance, see Manage local logs (binlogs).
-For more information about binlogs in a PolarDB for MySQL instance, see Enable binlogs.
+Binlogs have been enabled.
+For more information about binlogs in an ApsaraDB RDS for MySQL instance, see Manage binary log files.
+For more information about binlogs in a PolarDB for MySQL instance, see Enable binary logging.

 Limitations

-• The data transmission service does not support CASCADE foreign key migration for source MySQL databases.
+The data transmission service does not support CASCADE foreign key migration for the source MySQL database.

-• The precheck fails if the primary key is data of the FLOAT or DOUBLE type.
-We recommend that you do not use data of these types as the primary key.
+The precheck fails if the primary key is of the FLOAT or DOUBLE data type.
+We recommend that you do not specify a column of such a data type as the primary key.

-• The virtual private cloud (VPC) in which the source database is located must be in the same region as the destination OceanBase database.
-The source database can be an ApsaraDB RDS for MySQL instance or a self-managed database.
+The RDS for MySQL database and the VPC in which the self-managed database is located must be in the same region as the OceanBase database.

 Considerations

-• The host of the MySQL database must have sufficient outbound bandwidth.
-Insufficient outbound bandwidth on the host slows down log parsing and data migration, which may increase the latency of data synchronization.
+The host of the MySQL database must have sufficient outbound bandwidth.
+Insufficient outbound bandwidth on the host will slow down log parsing and data migration, which may increase the latency of data synchronization.

 For example, if the clock is earlier than the standard time, the latency can be negative.
 If the clock is later than the standard time, the latency can be positive.

-• If incremental parsing is required for the MySQL database, you must set server_id.
+If incremental parsing is required for the MySQL database, you must specify the ID of the MySQL server.

-• If you modify a unique index at the destination when DDL synchronization is disabled, you must restart the data migration project to avoid data inconsistency.
+If you modify a unique index in the destination when DDL synchronization is disabled, you must restart the data migration project to avoid data inconsistency.

-• If the source instance is a read-only ApsaraDB RDS for MySQL instance, the precheck displays a prompt, which indicates the risk of incremental log consumption.
+If the source instance is a read-only RDS for MySQL database, the precheck displays a prompt, which indicates the risk of incremental log consumption.

-• Take note of the following items if you want to aggregate multiple tables:
+Take note of the following considerations if you want to aggregate multiple tables:

 Supported source and destination instance types

-In the following table, OB_MySQL stands for a MySQL tenant of OceanBase Database, which supports OceanBase cluster instances and OceanBase Database tenant instances.
+In the following table, OB_MySQL stands for a MySQL tenant of OceanBase Database, which can be an OceanBase cluster instance or an OceanBase Database tenant instance.

 Data type mappings